Rawlsian Assignments: Related Literature

+The study by \cite{duddy2025egalitarian} is the closest to our paper.
+Duddy introduces an alternative notion of egalitarianism, which he calls even-handedness.
+He argues that an agent is a least advantaged agent at a given assignment if her cumulative probabilities of being assigned to her top $k$ objects are weakly lower than the cumulative probabilities of every other agent, for all values of $k$.
+Loosely speaking, an assignment $x$ is even-handed if there does not exist another assignment~$y$ such that a least advantaged agent at $y$ is strictly better off (in the stochastic dominance sense) at $y$ than at $x$.

-The study by \cite{conal2021} is the closest to our paper.
-Duddy introduces a new fairness criterion which he calls the ``egalitarian criterion'', along with two rules that satisfy this criterion: the ``positive equality'' rule and the ``prudent equality'' rule.
+Note that a given profile may admit multiple even-handed assignments. \cite{duddy2025egalitarian} proposes several rules that select a unique even-handed and sd-efficient assignment for every profile, including the ``positive equality'' rule and the ``prudent equality'' rule.
 The positive equality rule uses the following order to compare assignments.
 It starts by considering, for each assignment, the probability with which each agent receives her most preferred object, and takes the lowest probability.
 The rule selects the assignment for which the lowest probability is the highest.
 If the two lowest probabilities are the same, it moves on to the agent who receives her two most preferred objects with the lowest total probability, and selects the assignment for which the lowest total probability is the highest, and so on.
 The positive equality rule chooses the maximum assignment based on this order.
-On the other hand, the prudent rule performs a similar comparison but starts by considering the agent who receives, at each assignment, her least preferred object with lowest probability.
-Then, it selects the assignment for which the lowest probability is the highest. \textit{When the two assignments coincide, it then moves to the agent who receives her least and second-least preferred objects with the highest total probability, and so on.}
+On the other hand, the prudent rule performs a similar comparison but starts by considering the agent who receives, at each assignment, her least preferred object with highest probability.
+Then, it selects the assignment for which the highest probability is the lowest. \textit{When the two assignments coincide, it then moves to the agent who receives her least and second-least preferred objects with the highest total probability, and so on.}